openeuropa/documentation/docs/knowledge-base/routing-sytem.md

 In prior versions of Drupal, there was only hook_menu.
 Hook menu actually managed a few different features.
 In addition to handling incoming requests, it provided menu links, access control, action links, and a number of other features that are all very tightly coupled together.
 By using the Symfony2 Routing component, we are able to split out the route handling aspect, and get a much improved and feature-rich solution.
-Such as being able to create routes on more than just the path, for example make a request for JSON, XML or HTML while still using the same path.
+Such as being able to create routes on more than just the path.
+For example, it allows to create routes with different response formats (JSON, XML or HTML) for same path.

 ## How the routing system works

 Drupal's routing system works with the Symfony HTTP Kernel.
 The routing system is responsible for matching paths to controllers, and you define those relations in routes.
 You can pass on additional information to your controllers in the route.
 Access checking is integrated as well.
-[See drupal.org][5]
+[See drupal.org: routing-system-overview][5]

 ## Structure of routes and parameters

-The route structure inside the *module.routing.yml* file is described in [drupal.org][3]
+The route structure inside the **module.routing.yml** file is described in drupal.org documentation.

+REQUIRED

+* **path** : The URL to the route, with a leading forward slash (e.g., path: '/book').
+You can use dynamic properties by including them in curly braces. (e.g., path: '/node/{node}/outline').
+These will be passed along as arguments via parameter converters to the controller/form (see below).
+* **defaults** : Defines the default properties of a route.
+Provide one of the following to specify how the output is generated:

+    **_controller**: A Callable.
+This will map to a callable function.

+    **_form:** A class name implementing Drupal\Core\Form\FormInterface.
+    **_entity_view**: The value is entity_type.view_mode.
+It will find an entity in the path and render it in the given view mode.

+    **_entity_list**: The value is entity_type.
+It provides a list of entities using the EntityListController of the respective entity.
+    **_entity_form**: It is similar to _form, but it will provide an edit form for an entity.

+    All title related parameters are OPTIONAL:

+    * _title: The page title for the route.
+    * _title_arguments: Additional arguments for the title text passed along to t().
+    * _title_context: Additional context information for the title text passed along to t().
+    * _title_callback: A PHP callable returning the page title for the route.

+* **requirements**: Determines what conditions must be met in order to grant access to the route.
+Is an array of one or more of the following:

+    * _permission: A permission string
+    * _role: A specific Drupal role, eg. 'administrator'.
+    * _access: Set this to 'TRUE'.
+    * _entity_access: In the case where an entity is part of a route, can check a certain access level before granting access
+    * _custom_access
+    * _format: Use this to check the type of the request.
+    * _content_type_format: Use this to check the content type of the request.
+    * _module_dependencies: Optionally use this key to specify one or more modules that are required to serve this path.
+    * _csrf_token: should be used and set to 'TRUE' for any URLs that perform actions or operations that do not use a form callback.

 ## Adding new routes (static & dynamic) and altering existing ones